reproducible-agile/reviews-2021/reports/README.md

 Please make sure not to commit any large files, or files that should not be re-published.
 Use the OSF project for large files.

+## CODECHECK

+The codecheck configuration files to include the AGILE reproducibility reviews in the [register of CODECHECKs](https://codecheck.org.uk/register/) may be stored here, in addition to the respective online repository, see [register README](https://github.com/codecheckers/register/blob/master/README.md) for details.

 ## File format conversion

 Ideally, the files here use text-based formats, such as (R) Markdown.